 • Hike to the vintage viewpoints of Kalapatthar (5,555m) and Gokyo Ri (5,357m) and witness the world’s highest peak and Khumbu Glacier.

-• Stand at the iconic Everest base Camp (5,364m) and feel a sense of accomplishment.
+• Stand at the iconic Everest Base Camp (5,364m) and feel a sense of accomplishment.

 • Explore Sherpa settlements like Namche Bazaar, Dingboche, Gokyo Valley, Thame, and others.